Transkei Travel Guide

 East London is a good starting point for a journey into the Transkei.
 There are a few tour operators offering bus services through the region, but apart from this, the only way to get around is by hiring a car and road tripping.

-Bear in mind that although this is a wonderful way to explore, the infrastructure is awful and the roads can be really challenging, with animals like cows, donkeys, and dogs crossing the streets, huge potholes, and virtually no signposts.
+Travellers should bear in mind that although this is a wonderful way to explore, the infrastructure is awful and the roads can be really challenging, with animals like cows, donkeys, and dogs crossing the streets, huge potholes, and virtually no signposts.
 For confident drivers, this is all part of the adventure.
 But travellers shouldn't expect to get anywhere fast in the Transkei.

 Become our Transkei Travel Expert